nityakapur/CIFAR10_With_CNNs_Resnet50_and_ViT/README.md

-# CIFAR-10 Classification through CNNs, ResNet50 and ViT
+# CIFAR-10 Classification: A Comparative Study of CNNs, ResNet50, and ViT

 ## AIM
 This project aims to compare Convolutional Neural Networks (CNNs), Residual Networks (ResNet50), and Visual Transformers (ViT) for object classification using the CIFAR-10 dataset.
 The goal is to evaluate the accuracy achieved by each model and visualize their performance through loss and accuracy metrics.